 The Golden Emperor strain is an excellent option, but it’s not the only one in its class.
 Below are some of the best alternatives to check out instead:

-The Penis Envy strain is best known for its high potency, so if you enjoy the effects of Golden Emperors but are looking for something with a little more power behind it, Penis Envy might be a good option for you.
-The experience is often a bit more cerebral, though, so be prepared for a less body-centered trip.
+The Penis Envy strain is best known for its high potency, so if you enjoy the effects of Golden Emperors but are looking for something with a little more power, Penis Envy might be a good option.
+The experience is often a bit more cerebral, so be prepared for a less body-centered trip.

 If you enjoy cultivating Golden Emperors because they can stand up to less-than-ideal growing conditions, you’ll probably also be a fan of the Cambodian shroom strain.
 This strain is resistant to mold and disease, making it another good option for beginner cultivators and experienced growers alike.

-The B+ strain is a potent strain, much like Golden Emperors.
-It provides a somewhat similar trip experience for most users in that the trip is intense but often not overwhelming.
+The B+ strain is potent, much like Golden Emperors.
+It provides a similar trip experience for most users in that it is intense but often not overwhelming.
 Many users find that the experience is introspective and educational.
 B+ shrooms are also relatively easy to cultivate, as they share a strong resistance to disease and poor growing conditions with Golden Emperors.

 Final Thoughts: The Golden Emperor Mushroom Strain

-Golden Emperor shrooms are growing in popularity and are sought after by some because they are an isolation taken from the famed Golden Teacher strain.
-The isolation was done by Sporeslab, which is currently the only place you can pick up spores for this strain.
+Golden Emperor shrooms are growing in popularity and are sought after by some because they are isolated from the famed Golden Teacher strain.
+The isolation was done by Sporeslab, the only place to pick up spores for this strain.

-Golden Emperors are above average when it comes to psilocybin content, so they produce a rather intense trip for most users.
-Most people compare the experience to that which you’d expect from Golden Teachers, which is unsurprising given how similar these strains are.
+Golden Emperors are above average in psilocybin content, producing a rather intense trip for most users.
+Most people compare the experience to what you’d expect from Golden Teachers, which is unsurprising given how similar these strains are.

 Golden Emperors are a great strain for beginner cultivators and experts alike.
-They perform well in suboptimal conditions, and they provide a familiar but slightly different cultivation experience to Golden Teachers.
+They perform well in suboptimal conditions and provide a familiar but slightly different cultivation experience to Golden Teachers.